Public Hearing — Monday, April 27, 2026 · 4:00 PM

 Any or all of these help.
 The more neighbors who act, the harder it is to ignore.

 Add your name to the community petition supporting the two formal asks.
-Your name and address on a collective petition carries real weight.
+Your name and address on a collective petition carries real weight when presented to the Council.
 Sign now →

 3. Share safe174th.com

 Send the link to neighbors, friends considering buying in the area, or anyone who asks "what's the problem?"
-One link, all the facts.
+One link, all the facts — and the deadline to act.

 What to Say